viglesiasce/eucadev/README.md

         $ vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box

-6. Start the VM and wait for eucadev to install Eucalyptus in it (may take a long time, _over 30 min_):
+6. Start the VM and wait for eucadev to install Eucalyptus in it (may take a long time, _20-60 min_ or more):

         $ cd eucadev; vagrant up --provider=aws